Gumball2415/nesdev-compo-2023/README.md

 	- Electric Space
 		- Pixel art by Lockster
 		- Used with permission.
+		- Copyright Lockster 2021.
-	- Minae Zooming By
+	- Minae Yamazaki
-		- Line art and coloring by forple
+		- Base line art and coloring by forple
 		- Pixel rasterization/digitization by Persune
-		- Attribute overlay assistance by Kasumi
 		- Used with permission.
+		- Copyright forple 2024.
 	- Dagga Says Cheese <:3 )~
 		- Line art by yoeynsf
 		- Pixel rasterization/digitization by Persune
 		- Color consulting from Cobalt Teal
 		- Attribute overlay layout by Kagamiin~
 		- Used with permission.
+		- Copyright yoeynsf 2023.
 	- **All rights and copyrights of art and related graphic resources used are reserved to their respective owners credited above.**
+	- **The art is not licensed under MIT!!!**
+	- **The art is source available, meaning it's not free to use!!!**
 - ### Music
-	- Copyright 2023 Persune
+	- Copyright Persune 2023
 		- `impostor syndrome (2A03 ver.)
 [TITLE SCREEN]`
 		- `no guarantees (2A03 ver.)
 [GALLERY VIEW]`
 		- `genuflect [CREDITS SCROLL]`
-	- These samples are licensed under [HLRC LICENSE A](https://heckscaper.com/resources/license1.html).
+	- These samples are licensed under [HLRC LICENSE A](https://heckscaper.com/res2.php).
 		- `HUGEKCRS.dmc`
 		- `HUGEKICK.dmc`
 		- `HUGESNAR.dmc`